MicrosoftDocs/bot-docs/articles/v4sdk/skill-use-skilldialog.md

 ### Select a skill

-In its first step, the main dialog prompts the user for which skill they'd like to call, and uses the "SkllPrompt" choice prompt to get the answer.
+In its first step, the main dialog prompts the user for which skill they'd like to call, and uses the "SkillPrompt" choice prompt to get the answer.
 (This bot defines only one skill.)

 #### [C#](#tab/cs)